Overview & History

 Nevertheless, the publication of the draft is a step forward.
 It means there is no longer debate on the need for a legal regulation that enshrines norms and standards in law.
 The only debate is over the content of the regulation.

 EE’s campaign over the past three years, supported by litigation (in which EE was represented by the LRC), compelled the Minister to this point [PDF].
 The actions of thousands of dedicated young people, parents and teachers assisted in highlighting the inequality that exists in our education system, in relation to access to facilities at South African schools.
 Young people play a critical role in this struggle for equality in education.
-Should the final version of the norms and standards, expected by 15 May, remain as inadequate as the draft, EE is poised to return to the streets and the court.
+Should the final version of the Norms and Standards, expected by 15 May, remain as inadequate as the draft, EE is poised to return to the streets and the court.

 10. Various other organisations make submissions on the draft

 The following organisations have made submissions on the Draft Norms and Standards for School Infrastructure, which were published by Minister of Basic Education Angie Motshekga on 9 January 2013.
-You can download the submisisons by clicking on the organisational names.
+You can download the submissions by clicking on the organisational names.

 · Desmond Tutu HIV Foundation